manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 9. Select **Next.**

 10. Review your settings.
-When everything is correct, verify the **Yes, turn it on right away** option is selected (select it if necessary) and then select **Finish**.
+When everything is correct, scroll to the bottom of the window and verify the **Yes, turn it on right away** option is selected (select it if necessary) and then select **Finish**.

 11. Verify your new alert policy appears in the list on the **Alert policies** page and its **Status** in **On**.